matestack/matestack-docs/app/markdown/guides/basic_concepts/core_components.md

 ## Core Components

-Core components are shipped within Basemate::Ui::Core.
+Core components are shipped within Matestack::Ui::Core.
 These components are used across all kind of Web-Apps.
 A lot of the core components simply represents HTML tags, such as "div","span" and so on.
 This enables you to create your UI as flexibel as if you were doing it with classic HTML, despite you're writing pure Ruby.
 Some other